 A comprehensive Sunrise and Landrush program will be put in place at the launch of the TLD.
 As an important stakeholder of the Registry, DotAsia (through Namesphere) will be lending its experience and knowledge in the development of an appropriate Sunrise and Landrush program that includes mechanisms for resolving multiple applications to a domain when the TLD is first launched.
 More detailed explanation of the approach is included in #29.
 In short, during the Sunrise and Landrush processes, a first come first served model will not be used as previous launches has demonstrated that such mechanism creates undue tension, chaos and frustration in the process.
 Applications for domains will be received within a designated time period and all applications received within such period will be considered to be received at the same time.
 All applicants will be verified first for their eligibility against the Sunrise and Landrush policies respectively.
 If there is only one successfully verified application for a particular domain, then it will be allocated directly.
 If there is more than one successfully verified application an auction will be held to resolve the contention.

 During regular operations of the registry (upon GoLive and after Sunrise and Landrush), domain registrations will be accepted on a first-come-first-served basis.
 In cases of contention, the Registry will not prohibit the use of secondary market mechanisms for interested registrants to resolve the contention.
+Eligibility requirements for registrants remain enforced (i.e. Eligibility for a .kids domain name is restricted to community members, and their members and entities having a verifiable nexus).
 Registrant transfers will be administered by accredited registrars without intervention by the Registry.
 In the cases of contention against abusive registrations, the Registry will adhere to the UDRP and URS procedures.

 When a domain name registration is deleted and after completing the lifecycle according to ICANN requirements, the domain name will be re-released to the available pool and registrations will be accepted on a first-come-first-served basis.
 If activities to snatch names from this “dropzone” becomes contentious, the Registry is prepared to work closely with the community to provide better mechanisms to resolve contentions where appropriate.